lindenb/jvarkit/docs/BedCluster.md

     --helpFormat
       What kind of help.
 One of [usage,markdown,xml].
     -J, --jobs
-      number of clusters. (or specify --size)
+      number of clusters. (or specify --size or --window-size/--window-shif)
       Default: -1
     -m, --manifest
       Manifest Bed file output containing chrom/start/end of each gene